Dvir-Segal/DiGraph/README.md

 ![a](https://github.com/Dvir-Segal/Ex3Oop/blob/master/pics/graph%20plot1.png)

-The project implements a Weighted and directed graph model, using data structures including HashMaps to represent the nodes and neighborhood relationships between them.
+The project implements a Weighted and directed graph model.
+The graph contains a data structure of a dictionary in a dictionary: the keys in the external dict are sources nodes keys, Every value is a pair (tuple) of (dest: weight), of an edge.

 ## Don't miss our rich documents!!
 In this projects DOCS directory.
 ## Has this graphs whole functions described.